-At the title screen press Down, Down+Right, Right, Start.
+At the title screen, move the cursor at your desired game mode and then quickly press Down, Down+Right, Right, Start (a Hadoken command).
 If done correctly, you will hear the player dying sound effect.

-In the Japanese version, quickly press Right, Right+Down, Right, X at the title screen for the sound test.
+In the Japanese version, quickly press Right, Down, Down+Right, X (a Shoryuken command) at the title screen for the sound test.

 Since the US version disables the code, the Game Genie code 418A-0F0D is required therein.